TIH233/SURI_2024/README.md

 ## SURI Project in Summer 2024

 This project was sponsored by Swanson School of Engineering.
-The objective is to integrate demand forecasting into inventory control policy making.
+The objective is to integrate demand forecasting into inventory control policy making for medium-sized restaurants.
 An outcome of academic papar abstract was produced.

 Literature contains the original codes and paper from reference studies Detailed content is mentioned in the abstract.